 It’s been a long time since I posted anything about science denial.
 This post isn’t so much about denial, but rather, about conspiracy a theory.
 That’s the thought floating around mostly the hard right-wing.
 As many know, I grew up in a very conservative area, which is story for another … Continue reading

 Where were you thirty years ago today?
-That’s the day the space shuttle Challenger exploded … Continue reading
+That’s the day the space shuttle Challenger … Continue reading

-As I sit here in mid-November eating clearance Halloween candy, it occurs to me how much fun-sized waste … Continue reading
+As I sit here in mid-November eating clearance Halloween candy, it occurs to me how much fun-sized … Continue reading

 Government Can’t Pass Physical Laws